LoRa Configuration

 - Static Interval (s): Defines the interval (in seconds) at which the gateway sends status reports containing operational and packet processing statistics.

-- Push timeout (ms): The maximum response time for the LNS after receiving uplink data.
+- Push timeout (ms): Set the maximum wait time for an LNS response after sending uplink data.

-- Keepalive interval (s): The interval at which the gateway sends keepalive messages to confirm connectivity.
+- Keepalive interval (s): Set how often the gateway sends keepalive messages to verify connectivity.

 - DGRAM MTU: The maximum transmission unit size (default: 1400).